zedlopez/inf7/README.md

 To install a particular extension in a particular project, or in your config dir for automatic inclusion in the extensions directories of subsequent projects, use the install command.
 The path specified for the extension must include the extension's author-named parent directory.

-Installing in a particular project:
+Installing for a particular project:

 ```
 $ inf7 install --ext ~/inform/Emily\ Short/Deluxe\ Doors.i7x "A Walk in the Park"